gaboesquivel/gaboesquivel/content/projects/fantasy-tennis.md

 # Fantasy Tennis

-FanSlam Fantasy Tennis is a strategic game for ATP, WTA, and Grand Slam tournaments.
-I designed and built both the frontend and backend.
+A fantasy-tennis strategy game for ATP, WTA, and Grand Slam tournaments with responsive gameplay and live data.
- As a fullstack developer, my work encompassed creating an engaging and functional gaming experience, integrating strategy and user interface design.